Ravi-TK/Automation.Framework/README.md

 Please see example project for the implementation of helper methods.

+above project is also available as nuget package : https://www.nuget.org/packages/Automation.Framework/

 Unity is responsible for creating and resolving the page objects.
 This mitigates the need for passing around page objects in methods to carry an operation.
 Please see the example project -> hooks & Page Class to see the implementation.